AnonOfDice/DiceRoller/README.md

 # DiceRoller

-LASTE VERSION: 1.2.3 (bugfixes)
+LASTE VERSION: 1.2.10 (bugfixes)
-There are still crashes when passing some characters to the parser, but they go beyond intentional usage.
-This could probably be exploited, but I doubt this shitty dice roller will become famous enough that it will be an issue.
+Should have fixed all crashes I could find related to parser input.

 For usage consult the readme inside.
 I didn't quite manage to make it format properly in the .md format.
 I am the big dumdum.